Australia national baseball team: World Cup

-Australia has participated in ten of the IBAF World Cup tournaments.
-To date its best result has been 5th, which Australia has achieved twice in both of the most recent tournaments held—2009 and 2011.
+Australia participated in ten IBAF World Cup tournaments.
+Its best result was fifth, achieved in the two most recent tournaments held—2009 and 2011.
 At the 2007 tournament, Trent Oeltjen became the first Australian player to be named in a World Cup All Star team, in recognition of his tournament-leading hitting and base-running statistics.
-Australia is currently participating in the 2011 tournament in Panama.

-Until 1986, the World Cup was actually referred to as the "Amateur World Series".
+Until 1986, the World Cup was known as the "Amateur World Series".
 The Amateur World Series only made use of round-robin fixtures, with teams ranked at the end of the tournament.
 Australia's first appearance was in Italy in 1978.
 Out of the ten teams to compete, Australia finished 9th ahead of the other debuting team, Belgium.

-Since the 1988 tournament, it has held the "World Cup" name, with the IBAF recognising the past Amateur World Series winners as World Cup winners.
+Beginning with the 1988 tournament, it used the "World Cup" name, with the IBAF recognising the past Amateur World Series winners as World Cup winners.
 With the change of name came a change in format for the tournament: a round-robin phase, followed by a knockout phase for the top four teams.
 (Later tournaments would see two pools used in the first phase, and an expanded knockout phase including the top four teams from each pool.)
 In the "World Cup Era", Australia has reached the final phase four times, finishing 7th in 1998, 6th in 2007 and most recently 5th in 2009 and 2011.